Conium maculatum (Poison Hemlock) on 5-22-22, #882-2.

 koh-NI-um mak-yuh-LAH-tum

-As of 11-10-22 when I wrote this page, Plants of the World Online by Kew lists 6 species in the Conium genus.
-It is a member of the plant family Apiaceae with 444 genera.
+As of 11-12-12 when this page was last updated, Plants of the World Online by Kew lists 6 species in the Conium genus.
+It is a member of the plant family Apiaceae with 447 genera.
 Those numbers could change as updates are made on POWO.

 The above distribution map for Conium maculatum is from Plants of the World Online.
 Areas in green are where the species is native and purple are where it has been introduced.
 The map on the USDA Plants Database for the United States and Canada is similar.